-Patterson (seen here on the right) and Gimlin (left) were excited about the film's prospects, and within one week provided it for analysis by scientists and other professionals at the University of British Columbia.
-Although some interest was expressed, the film failed to obtain support for a government-sponsored expedition to seek hard evidence of the creature's existence.
+Patterson (seen her on the right) and Gimlin (left) were excited about the film's prospects, and within one week provided it for analysis by scientists and other professionals at the University of British Columbia.
+Although some interest was indicated, the film was not sufficient to get support for a government-sponsored expedition to seek hard evidence of the creature's existence.

 The two men thereupon took the film "on the road," where it was greeted with interest by the general public.

-In 1971, René Dahinden took the film to Europe and had it reviewed by scientists in five countries.
+In 1971, René Dahinden took the film to Europe

+and had it reviewed by scientists in five countries.
 Two scientists went beyond simply viewing the film and provided encouraging written reports.
 In North America, three additional scientists and a forensic examiner have gone on record as to the probable authenticity of the creature filmed.
 Other professionals have expressed opinions that support either the film, or the sasquatch in general.
 Usually, when scientists take the time to properly analyze the Patterson/Gimlin film, they are impressed and motivated to perform further research.
-(Photos: Top, E. & M. Dahinden; Right, R. Patterson)

 LIVING TESTIMONY

-Bob Gimlin is seen here at the Willow Creek Bigfoot Symposium in 2003.
+Robert Gimlin is seen here at the Willow Creek Bigfoot Symposium in 2003.
 He has recounted the story of the filming to audiences many times since the epic event in 1967, and continues to reaffirm that what he saw at Bluff Creek was a natural creature.
-(Photo: C. Murphy)

 THE PHYSICAL SASQUATCH EVIDENCE